KBSZ: In Wickenburg

 KSWW was the second attempt to build a radio station on the frequency in Wickenburg.
 The first was KAKA, which had signed on August 28, 1960.
 It was owned by Mamie Gander and Paul Mullenix; Lowell F. Beer bought out Gander in 1962.
-However, KAKA and short-lived sister station KTPM in Sun City went into receivership and were shuttered in 1963.
-It’s license was deleted on November 8, 1965.
+However, KAKA and short-lived sister station KTPM in Sun City went into receivership and were shuttered in 1963; its license was deleted on November 8, 1965.

-Off the air

-Thurber's share in KSWW was bought in 1972 by Jack Hughes, the General Manager of KSWW radio at the time.
-The station went bankrupt in December 1979 and was silent for 16 months.
+Thurber's share in KSWW was bought in 1972 by Joyce Stirling, but it went bankrupt in December 1979 and was silent for 16 months.
 Lee Shoblom bought the silent KSWW for $80,000 and returned it to air on March 11, 1981, as country music station KUUK.
 Shoblom lost out on its first attempt to acquire an FM counterpart to KUUK in 1982 when Hassayampa Broadcasting was awarded the permit.
 However, the two stations would eventually be united.
 In 1983, Shoblom sold KUUK to the Wickenburg Broadcasting Company, and two years later, the same principals acquired the FM permit.
 On January 1, 1987, the FM station launched, and the two stations became KCIW-AM-FM with a country music format.
-Kenyon Communications bought the stations in 1988.
-When the FM station got a power increase to 50,000 watts, on August 2, 1989, the two stations changed to an adult standards format as KTIM-AM-FM.
+Kenyon Communications bought the stations in 1988; upon the occasion of an FM power increase to 50,000 watts, on August 2, 1989, the two stations changed to a big-band format as KTIM-AM-FM.

-Interstate Broadcasting Systems of Arizona acquired both stations in the fall of 1990, but the acquisition was primarily for KTIM-FM, which Interstate planned to use as an FM counterpart to its KRDS 1190 AM.
-On November 27, 1990, KTIM-FM became KRDS-FM (today's KHOV-FM).
+Interstate Broadcasting Systems of Arizona acquired both stations in the fall of 1990, but the acquisition was primarily for KTIM-FM, which Interstate planned to use as an FM counterpart to its KRDS (1190 AM).
+On November 27, 1990, KTIM-FM became KRDS-FM (today's KQBU-FM).
 With no plans to keep the AM station, Interstate sold it to Circle S Broadcasting, owned by Harold Shumway.
 Shumway renovated a former Big W restaurant to serve as station offices.
 Shumway then obtained an FM construction permit for Wickenburg on 93.7 MHz and signed it on as KFMA in 1992.

-KBSZ

-On March 1, 1996, KTIM became KBSZ, call letters then in use by the sister FM station.
-However, the FM flipped to country music soon after, using the call letters KSWG.

-The next year, Circle S sold KBSZ to SBD Broadcasting.
-Four years later, SBD sold the station to Richard (Pete) and Joann Peterson.
+On March 1, 1996, KTIM became KBSZ, call letters then in use by the sister FM station; soon after, however, the FM flipped to country music as KSWG.
+The next year, Circle S sold KBSZ to SBD Broadcasting; four years later, SBD sold the station to Richard (Pete) and Joann Peterson.
 The Petersons relaunched the station with entirely local programming, including Wickenburg High School football games.